-In the new but growing realm of additive manufacturing, engineers are making strides toward producing more complex, robust products that actually function in the real world.
-Engineers start by programing a computer with the digital pattern for a product, which dictates how strands of plastic will print together in layers.
+At TE, our engineers are continuously working on solutions for making more complex, robust products for real-world challenges.
+With 3D printing, engineers start by programing a computer with the digital pattern for a product, which dictates how strands of plastic will print together in layers.
 As these layers print and overlap, they fuse together to form a single part.
-Over the years, engineers have used this technology to successfully print pizzas, chocolate bars, dresses, and even a flute and violin.
+Today, engineers use this technology to print everything from pizzas to chocolate bars, dresses to musical instruments.

-“Additive manufacturing is the ability to take and create something by putting materials together,” explained Chuck Fry, a principal electrical engineer on the Additive Manufacturing Team at TE.
+“Additive manufacturing is the ability to take and create something by putting materials together,” explained Chuck Fry, a principal electrical engineer on our Additive Manufacturing Team.

 Additive manufacturing goes a step further than 3D printing because it allows engineers to add things as they go along in order to customize the final product.